A theoretical framework for self-supervised MR image reconstruction using sub-sampling via variable density Noisier2Noise: Theory

 Intuitively, the second term on the right-hand-side of \eqref{eqn:L} causes the proposed method to underestimate regions of k-space with index $j \in \Omega_j^c$.
 This underestimation is compensated for with $(\mathds{1} - K)^{-1}$ at inference.
-For SSDU, where $W = (\eye - \Mt)M$, the second term on the right-hand-side of \eqref{eqn:L} is zero, k-space is not underestimated anywhere, and there is no need for a correction term at inference.
-The simpler choice $W = M$ would also remove the need for correction, and gives an identical loss function when the data consistent \eqref{eqn:extra_dc} is used.
+For SSDU, where $W = (\eye - \Mt)\Mo$, the second term on the right-hand-side of \eqref{eqn:L} is zero, k-space is not underestimated anywhere, and there is no need for a correction term at inference.